 Remember though, no matter how careful you are, paint splatter and drips are inevitable.
 We’re just aiming to minimise them and make clean up easier.

 If necessary, rent or buy some floodlights.
-Being able to see what you're doing is critical to avoiding mess.
+Being able to see what you’re doing is critical to avoiding a mess.

 Ensure you have plenty of room to paint, as cramped conditions can lead to accidents.
-The ideal solution is to remove all furniture from your room, but that is not always feasible.
+The ideal solution is to remove all the furniture from your room, but that is not always feasible.